areich128/areich128.github.io/Projects/projects.md

 ![AltamiraOnShape](https://areich128.github.io/AltamiraOnShape.png)
 *Altamira OnShape Assembly*

 Estes rockets only have a delay of either 4 or 6 seconds.
-Due to the weight of the necessary requirements, a 6 second delay from burnout to apogee is not possible with the motor I have chosen (F15).
+Due to the weight of the necessary components, a 6 second delay from burnout to apogee is not possible with the motor I have chosen (F15).
 As such, weight will be added to the nosecone in order to decrease apogee to as close to 4 seconds after burnout as possible.
 - Delay needs to be timed correctly to avoid extreme load on the parachute/recovery system

 ### Avionics